eriqande/mega-non-model-wgs-snakeflow/README.md

         we assume that is what holds the original fastqs, and we copy all that back, too!

-For example, on the test data set it prints this out:
+For example, on the test data set it prints out something like this (but not exactly this, because I keep tweaking it):

 ``` sh
 mkdir -p results/qc_summaries/bqsr-round-{0..2};